varigence/docs/bimlstudio/release-notes/bimlstudio-2022.1.md

 | *RunConcurrently* | Attribute | Bool | Concurrent run setting used for data flow execution.
 Allows sinks with the same save order to be processed concurrently.|
 | *TraceLevel* | Attribute | TraceLevelEnum | Trace level setting used for data flow monitoring output.
 Supported values are: `coarse`, `fine`, and `none`.|

+&nbsp;
+&nbsp;

 * Added the following to the *FormatSettings* property of Dataflow source nodes:
     * `TarGZipSettings`
     * `TarSettings`
     * `XmlSettings`
+&nbsp;

 * Added *LogicalDisplayFolder* property to dataflow nodes.